Updated 2nd December 2022 to reflect the change from SQL Server 2019 to SQL Server 2022

-As you know, on July 12th 2022 Microsoft will end support for SQL Server 2012.
+As you know, on July 12th 2022 Microsoft ended support for SQL Server 2012.
 Hopefully, you have already started to think about your migration paths and options, especially if running within an on-premises architecture.

 Why should you upgrade from SQL Server 2012?
 This is because with end of support it means that Microsoft will no longer provide critical patches to address vulnerabilities.
 That is a big issue if SQL Server is running your mission-critical applications, coupled with the fact that the newer versions of SQL Server are just better and more performant.

 You have many options available; you could use this time to start the move to Azure and potentially use Azure Virtual Machines or Azure SQL Managed Instance.
-If you’d rather stay on-premises, then it will be a case of upgrading SQL Server 2012 to the latest version, (at the time of writing SQL Server 2022 is in preview) that being said, SQL Server 2019 is the most attractive option.
+If you’d rather stay on-premises, then it will be a case of upgrading SQL Server 2012 to the latest version, that being SQL Server 2022.

 It is well known that the DMA – Database Migration Assistant tool from Microsoft should be the starting point for analysis of current SQL Server 2012 installations to see if anything needs refactoring before moving to a newer release of SQL Server.
 The assessment is very thorough and it will show and provide guidance within the following areas: